 We have historically issued stock options to non-employee consultants as a form of compensation for services provided to us.
-We account for the options granted to non-employees prior to their vesting date in accordance with ASC 505-50, "Equity-Based Payments to Non-Employees."
 Because these options do not contain specific performance provisions, there is no measurement date of fair value until the options vest.
-Therefore, the fair value of the options granted and outstanding prior to their vesting date is remeasured each reporting period.
-During the years ended December 31, 2011, 2010 and 2009, respectively, \$7,698, \$19,154 and \$19,675 of compensation expense was recorded as a result of the remeasurement of the fair value of these unvested stock options.
+Therefore, the fair value of the options granted and outstanding prior to their vesting date is remeasured each reporting period and recorded as compensation expense.
 Because the options require settlement by our delivery of registered shares and because the tax withholding provisions in the awards allow the options to be partially net-cash settled, these options, when vested, are no longer eligible for equity classification and are, thus, subsequently accounted for as derivative liabilities under FASB ASC 815 until the awards are ultimately either exercised or forfeited.
-Accordingly, the vested non-employee options are classified as liabilities and remeasured at fair value through earnings at each reporting period.
-During the years ended December 31, 2011, 2010 and 2009, \$22,649, (\$164,959) and \$(140,620), respectively, of income (expense) was recorded as a result of the remeasurement of the fair value of these stock options.
+Accordingly, the vested non-employee options are classified as liabilities, and their fair value is remeasured using the Black-Scholes model at each reporting period.